 The newest update includes the indictment of 4 members of the Chinese military.
 While announcing the charges, U.S. Attorney General William Barr remarked that the Equifax intrusion was among efforts by the Chinese government to steal the personal data of Americans.

 “This was one of the largest data breaches in history,” Barr said.
 “The theft not only caused significant financial damage to Equifax, but invaded the privacy of many millions of Americans, and imposed substantial costs and burdens on them as they had to take measures to protect against identity theft.”

 Unfortunately, the whereabouts of the four suspects are unknown.
 Moreover, it’s highly unlikely that they will stand trial in the United States.
-Stay tuned to the news, as more updates regarding the Equifax data breach are in development.
+Stay tuned to the news, as more as we find out more on what happened to Equifax.